GameBear64/ThunderDB/Readme.md

 ---
 #### .add(number)
-Adds number to target property.
+Adds a number to target property.

 **Example:**
 ```js